Psychedelic and Hallucinogen Addiction: Symptoms, Causes, Effects and Treatment

 • Psychological Factors:

-• Underlying Mental Health Issues: People with preexisting mental health conditions, such as depression, anxiety disorders, or borderline personality disorder, may use psychedelics as a form of self-medication.
-Over time, this can lead to addiction.
+• Underlying Mental Health Issues: Individuals with conditions like depression, anxiety disorders, or borderline personality disorder may self-medicate with psychedelics, leading to addiction.

 • Environmental Factors:

-• Peer Pressure: Social circles that encourage or normalize psychedelic use can influence an individual’s choices and contribute to addiction.
+• Peer Pressure: Social circles that normalize psychedelic use can influence addiction.

-• Availability: Easy access to psychedelic substances can increase the likelihood of regular use and addiction.
+• Availability: Easy access to psychedelics increases the likelihood of regular use and addiction.

-• Frequency of Use: Regular and frequent use of psychedelics can increase the risk of developing tolerance and dependence.
+• Frequency of Use: Regular use can lead to tolerance and dependence.

-• Spiritual or Philosophical Reasons: Some people use psychedelics for spiritual or philosophical exploration, and they may continue using them in pursuit of transcendent or enlightening experiences.
+• Spiritual or Philosophical Reasons: Some use psychedelics for exploration, continuing for transcendent experiences.

 • Physical Health Effects: